 Ask yourself: who do we help?
 How do we help them?
 What suppliers, manufacturers, or patrons’ lives are improved by our work?
 How can I share their story with my employees?
 A 10-minute story via email or during a meeting illustrating how your team’s work impacted the greater good is an essential ingredient in a positive work culture.
 Find a way to share your “why” with your team and you’ll be giving them a zero-cost, high-ROI driver to stay loyal and hardworking.

-In an ideal world, you’d have countless hours to devote to employee engagement and retention.
+In an ideal world, you’d have countless hours to devote to improving work culture, employee engagement, and retention.
 In the high-stress reality of purchasing, however, spare time is measured in minutes.
-But if you can fill those cracks in the calendar with gratitude, purpose, and a few minutes of deep breathing, you’ll inspire your best people to continue happily working hard for you.
+But if you can fill those cracks in the calendar with gratitude, purpose, and a few minutes of deep breathing, you’ll quickly improve company culture and inspire your best people to continue happily working hard for you.

 Chris Butsch is a professional speaker and business author helping companies slash disengagement and turnover by keeping their best people happy.